Dow leading Diamond Dogs, 5.10a

 Follow Park Blvd to Loop road past the Ryan campground.
 Next parking area on your left will be the Hall of Horrors.
 From the parking/rest rooms, head straight north for the right side of the long Hall of Horrors wall in front of you.
 Follow the trail signs to the right end of the wall and circumvent back to the center of the northwest wall where you will find an obvious 5.8 crack to the top (Nurn’s Romp).
 Exorcist (5.10a) is just a few meters further right.
 Jaws (5.6) is all the way down on the right side of this northwest facing wall.
 Exorcist, Jaws and Nurn’s Romp are all marked with their own signs (2011).

-The Routes are Listed Left to Right as you Face the Wall
+The Routes are Listed Left to Right as you Face the North Wall

 - Nurn’s Romp 80’- 5.8/** This is a fantastic hand crack to warm up on.
 It is the most obvious route on this side of the formation.
 The start has a bit of easy off width, then into the crack with all the medium gear you want.
 The old guide book calls for you to jump across the void on your left at the top to walk off the route.
 No worries, only a 10% chance you might go to the hospital.
 Or......you can simply rap Exorcist with a 60m rope which should be your next route anyway, a super classic 5.10a.
 Just walk the ledge out climbers right.
 Not knowing this, I soloed down the east side, only to look up and see a feature rap on that side as well.
 Dow

-- Exorcist 100’- 5.10a/*** Robert’s guide book says 60’, but it is more comfortable to belay at the base of the wall which is 100'.
-The namesake for the west face of the east formation is one of my favorites at JTree so far.
+- Exorcist 100’- 5.10a/*** Robert’s guide book says 60’, but it might be more comfortable for some to belay at the base of the wall which is 100'.
+However if you will scramble up to the ledge below the crack itself, it offers a fantastic position.
+This namesake for the west face of the east formation is one of my favorites at JTree.
 You climb a beautiful thin finger crack with relief at the feet from time to time making it a 10-/5.9+.
-The crack vanishes at a bolt where you make one crux balancing move to a huge horn.
+Layback facing left, then right.
+Just small lay back moves off of finger and ring locks.
+The crack vanishes at a bolt where you make one crux balancing move (right finger edge) to a huge horn.
 Make a physical mantle to easier ground above.
-The rap is up and left.
+The rap is up and left and a 70m makes it all the way back to the ground.
 All finger pieces.
 Dow

 - It 60’- 5.9/*